Pope Pius VII: Opposition to slavery

 Pius VII joined the declaration of the 1815 Congress of Vienna, represented by Cardinal Secretary of State Ercole Consalvi, and urged the suppression of the Atlantic slave trade.
 This pertained particularly to places such as Spain and Portugal where slavery was economically very important.
 The pope wrote a letter to King Louis XVIII of France dated 20 September 1814 and to King John VI of Portugal in 1823 to urge the end of slavery.
 He condemned the slave trade and defined the sale of people as an injustice to the dignity of the human person.
 In his letter to the king of Portugal, he wrote: "the pope regrets that this trade in blacks, that he believed having ceased, is still exercised in some regions and even more cruel way.
 He begs and begs the King of Portugal that it implement all its authority and wisdom to extirpate this unholy and abominable shame."

 Reinstitution of Jewish Ghetto

-Under Napoleonic rule, the Jewish Roman Ghetto had been abolished and Jews were free to live and move where they would.
-Following the restoration of Papal rule, Pius VII re-instituted the confinement of Jews to the Ghetto, having the doors closed at nighttime.
+Under Napoleonic rule, the Jewish Roman Ghetto had been abolished, and Jews were free to live and move where they pleased.
+Following the restoration of Papal rule, Pius VII re-instituted the confinement of Jews to the Ghetto, having the doors closed at night.